<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Healthcare Provider Update: Healthcare Provider for Fiserv: Fiserv is engaging in the healthcare sector through its Clover platform, which is set to launch PracticePay in early 2026.
 This service aims to cater specifically to small and medium-sized healthcare providers, partnering with Rectangle Health to offer tailored payment solutions that comply with healthcare regulations.
 Potential Healthcare Cost Increases in 2026: As 2026 approaches, healthcare costs are expected to surge sharply, driven by multiple economic pressures.
 Insurers anticipate an average increase of 7.5% to 8.5% in individual and group medical costs, attributed to rising medical service expenses, labor shortages, and the potential termination of enhanced federal premium subsidies.
 Without intervention, many individuals enrolled in ACA plans may face premium hikes exceeding 75%, significantly affecting their out-of-pocket healthcare expenses and access to affordable coverage as we enter this challenging financial landscape.
 Click here to learn more

-How Fiserv employees can benefit from the extended federal student loan payment pause: This paper aims to provide a framework for Fiserv employees to determine how this temporary relief can most benefit their financial situation,' suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.
+How Fiserv employees can navigate federal student loan repayment: This article provides a framework for Fiserv employees to understand the current federal student loan landscape and make the most of available repayment options and employer benefits, suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.

 In this article, we will cover:

-The effects on the financial domain for Fiserv employees: How the payment pause affects both personal and Parent PLUS Loans, important for financial planning especially for those nearing retirement.
+The effects on Fiserv employees: How the current repayment environment affects both personal and Parent PLUS Loans.

 Articles you may find interesting: